Article

 ~ Diary of Lieutenant Samuel Armstrong of the 8th Massachusetts regiment

-One of the first orders of business for the soldiers upon their arrival at Valley Forge was securing adequate shelter to keep them warm and dry in the face of the oncoming winter weather.
-At first, many soldiers and camp followers slept in wedge tents and brush huts, but eventually orders came down from General Washington to construct log huts.
+One of the first orders of business for soldiers upon their arrival at Valley Forge was securing adequate shelter to keep them warm and dry in the face of the oncoming winter weather, and General Washington ordered the troops to build log huts just prior to their arrival.
+But until those huts were complete, the soldiers had no other option than to sleep in wedge tents or brush huts.

 Visit our keyboard shortcuts docs for details